Waldport, Oregon: History

-Settlement of Waldport began in 1879 when David Ruble bought squatter’s rights from Lint Starr for $300 for property including the area now known as “Old Town”.
-Many early settlers were of German descent, and one of the names proposed for this town was Waldport, “wald” meaning forest or trees, and “port” referring to its proximity to the ocean.
-It is interesting to note that the town’s name is unique.
-The plat for the town was recorded on September 9, 1885 and by 1911, when Waldport was incorporated, it boasted a dozen businesses and 150 inhabitants.
+Settlement of Waldport began in 1879 when David Ruble bought squatter’s rights from Lint Starr for $300 for property including the area now known as "Old Town."
+Many early settlers were of German descent, and one of the names proposed for this town was Waldport: "wald" meaning forest or trees, and "port" referring to its proximity to the ocean.
+The plat for the town was recorded on September 9, 1885, and by 1911, when Waldport was incorporated, it boasted a dozen businesses and 150 inhabitants.

-The earliest inhabitants of the area were known as the “Alsi” or “Alsea”, a name given to them by the Coos tribe.
-(Their name for themselves in their own language was “Wusi” or “Wusitslum” .)
-In 1780 the total number of “Yakonan”, which included tribes from Yaquina Bay to the Siuslaw, was estimated to have numbered upwards of 6000 and the Alsea river and bay was home to numerous small villages.
-At the time of Lewis and Clark, the numbers had dwindled to about 1000, and by 1910 only 29 remained at the Siletz reservation.
+The earliest inhabitants of the area were known as the "Alsi" or "Alsea", a name given to them by the Coos tribe.
+(Their name for themselves in their own language was "Wusi" or "Wusitslum".)
+In 1780 the total number of "Yakonan", which included tribes from Yaquina Bay to the Siuslaw, was estimated to have numbered upwards of 6,000 and the Alsea river and bay was home to numerous small villages.
+At the time of Lewis and Clark, the numbers had dwindled to about 1,000, and by 1910 only 29 remained at the Siletz reservation.

 Camp Angel, a Civilian Conservation Corps camp near Waldport, was home to World War II conscientious objectors involved in the arts.

 In September 1975, Marshall Applewhite and Bonnie Nettles gave a lecture in Waldport on UFOs which was attended by roughly 150 people.
 In the following days, an estimated 20 residents, nearly one out of 30 people who lived in the town, abandoned their homes and possessions and joined their group, Heaven's Gate.
 An Oregon State Police investigation concluded that no laws had been broken.

-In December 2001, Christian Longo murdered his wife and 3 children in Waldport.
-Longo disposed of their bodies by chaining them to heavy cinder blocks, and submerging them in the Pacific Ocean.
-At the time, it was said to be the city's first known homicide.
-Longo was sentenced to death in 2003.
-The 2015 film True Story, starring Jonah Hill and James Franco was loosely based on the case.

 Politics

 On February 22, 2009, Mayor Herman Welch announced that he was leaving the Republican Party.
 Upon re-registering as a member of the Independent Party of Oregon, he became the first public official in Oregon to be a member of that party.

+On April 3, 2025, the Waldport City Council unanimously voted to expel mayor Heide Lambert, citing a violation of a section of the city charter which states no member of the council shall directly or indirectly attempt to direct a city officer or employee in the performance of their duties.
+On April 10, Lambert arrived at a scheduled council meeting along with a contingent of supporters and attempted to assume her seat, but was escorted from the meeting and cited for disorderly conduct, although charges were later dropped.
+On May 8, Lincoln County’s presiding judge ruled that the city council had to reinstate Lambert as mayor until there is time to decide whether her removal the previous month was legal.
+Following this, on May 27, the city council unanimously voted to reinstate Lambert, citing legal expenses and a desire to move on.